 Taking too long to fill a role doesn’t just increase the cost per hire, but with it comes the risk of losing fast-moving (high quality) candidates.
 A whopping 57% of job seekers lose interest in a job if the hiring process is lengthy.
 In short, a long time to hire is bad for business.

-So, to help you game up and improve your recruitment process (and find the perfect person for your job the fastest), here are ten effective ways to reduce Time to Hire.
+So, to help you game up and improve your recruitment process (and find the perfect person for your job the fastest), here are 10 effective ways to reduce time to hire.

 1. Be data-driven

-As the first step toward working on your time to hire, find out:
+In that regard, as a first step toward working on your time to hire, try to find out:

-- How long it takes you to fill a role currently
+- How long it currently takes you to fill a role.

-- How your time to fill compares with the standard time to fill in your industry
+- How your time to hire compares with the standard time to hire in your industry.

-- The calendar days from the final selection to making the job offer
+- The number of calendar days from the final selection to making the job offer.

-Once you’ve all the data, pick the most alarming numbers and find ways of improving them.
+Once you’ve gathered all the data, pick the most alarming numbers and look for ways to improve them.
 Remember that you only get around 10 days before your top candidates get hired elsewhere.

 Organizing your data will definitely